 Then I rolled it up, tied it with a ribbon, and they are ready to be delivered in their stockings Christmas eve!
 I am going to start a binder that I keep all the past letters from Santa in so they can ready them every year.

 If you want to write a letter from Santa for your child you can download the printable.
-If you don’t have editing software like Photoshop, don’t forget that there is free software you can use at Aviary.
+If you don’t have editing software like Photoshop, don’t forget that there is free software.